KyleNeubarth/Shaders/README.md

 	SubShader{

 		Pass {
+			//We are starting a CG script
 			CGPROGRAM
 			//has a vertex function named vert
 			#pragma vertex vert
 			//has a fragment function named frag
 			#pragma fragment frag
-			//include for useful functions, appbase is used here
+			//include for useful functions, appbase is a structure used here used here
 			#include "UnityCG.cginc"

-			struct v2f {
+			//this struct will relay data from the vert shader to the frag shader.
+			//here we relay the position of the vertex (common) and a color based on the normal of that vertex struct v2f {

 				float4 pos : SV_POSITION;
 				fixed3 color : COLOR0;

 			};

-			v2f vert(appdata_base v) {
+			///appdata is a helpful struct included from UnityCG.cginc which contains all the vertex data we need v2f vert(appdata_base v) {
 				v2f o;
-				o.pos = UnityObjectToClipPos(v.vertex);
+				//this magical function transforms the vertex data from v into worldspace o.pos = UnityObjectToClipPos(v.vertex);
+				//transform the normal into a color!
 				o.color = v.normal * 0.5 + 0.5;
 				return o;
 			}

-			fixed4 frag(v2f i) : SV_Target{
+			//not much to do here, just return the color that was relayed fixed4 frag(v2f i) : SV_Target{
 				return fixed4(i.color,1);
 			}